HOW DOES INSOMNIA AFFECT MY SLEEP?

 Everyone has the occasional night of poor sleep.
 In many cases this is due to staying up too late or waking up too early.
 This does not mean you have insomnia, it means you didn’t get enough sleep.

 As many as 30 to 35 percent of adults complain of insomnia.
 It is more common in groups such as older adults, women, people under stress and people with certain medical and mental health problems such as depression.

 There are two types of insomnia based on the regularity and duration of the sleep disturbance and daytime symptoms:

 1. Short-term insomnia: This type of brief insomnia lasts for up to three months.
 It occurs in 15 to 20 percent of people.

 2. Chronic insomnia: This type of insomnia occurs at least three times per week and lasts for at least three months.
 About 10 percent of people have chronic insomnia.
-A board certified sleep medicine physician diagnoses chronic insomnia.
-The sleep team at an accredited sleep center can provide ongoing care.
+A board certified sleep doctor diagnoses chronic insomnia.
+The sleep team at an accredited sleep clinic like Inspire Sleep can provide ongoing care.